rif/spark/README.md

 # creates a ubuntu docker container with golang crossbuild

 docker run --rm -itv $GOPATH:/go crossbuild /go/src/github.com/rif/spark/crossbuild.sh
-# creates a ./build directory that will be shared with the world
+# creates a ./build directory that can be shared with the world
 ```